5r1kanth/GDPFall24-Group05/README.md

     * **Automated Grading:** Instant feedback and grading for quizzes.
     * **Analytics:** Track quiz performance and identify areas where students may need additional help.
     * **Question Pooling:** Pull questions randomly from a larger pool to ensure unique quizzes for each learner.
+    * **Class Analytics:** Display trends such as average scores, frequently missed questions, and overall engagement

         **Efficient Automated Grading System**
         * **Real-Time Feedback:** Implement a system that provides immediate feedback after quiz submission, highlighting correct and incorrect answers with explanations when applicable.